 - Spark Traps – Sometimes referred to as a “drop out” box, spark traps are an in-line duct source-capture system that removes the spark before it reaches the main containment unit, where dust, mist or fumes may be present as fuel.
 They cause the spark to fall out by lowering the airstream carrying velocity or they spin the spark in a centrifugal separator to remove it.

 - Abort Dampers – In a dust collection system where captured and collected dust is cleaned and returned to the building, fire protection is required on the duct run between the collector and the building.
 Abort dampers can be placed within the duct and are used to divert and expel smoke from reentering the building.

 - Static Grounding and Bonding – Static electricity is an ignition source often overlooked.
 In potentially flammable and combustible atmospheres, like a powder processing operation, electrostatic charges can be generated as material moves through duct work and vessels.
 Grounding a dust or fume collection system removes this static discharge source from the potential ignition source list.

 - Wood Dust Collection

 - Laser and Plasma Cutting

 Should your responsible Authority Having Jurisdiction (AHJ) require additional documentation, SysTech can recommend a Risk Assessment Consultant to evaluate and document the existence or non-existence of fire hazards within your facility.

-SysTech offers the most applicable fire protection systems and services for your application.
+SysTech offers the most effective fire protection and prevention systems along with support services for your application.